trinhpham/openwrt-custom-image-builder/README.md

 - Minimal OpenWRT Firmware [download page](https://downloads.lede-project.org/snapshots/targets/ramips/mt7621/)
 - Padavan is providing support for this device also, take a look at [prometheus](http://prometheus.freize.net) if you are looking for another kind of firmware.

+# Help wanted
+- [ ] Change the docker base image to [openwrtorg/imagebuilder](https://hub.docker.com/r/openwrtorg/imagebuilder) instead of centos 7 as current
+- [ ] Support build for both release/stable and snapshot version
+- [ ] Support build for other devices

 # The docker image
 Name: [trinhpham/xiaomi-r3g-openwrt-builder](https://hub.docker.com/r/trinhpham/xiaomi-r3g-openwrt-builder)

-This is a build-automated docker image that has all needed build tools and libraries installed.
+- This is a build-automated docker image that has all needed build tools and libraries installed.
-This also includes github-release tool for the script `build_mir3g.sh` to automatic deploy new release files to Github
+- This also includes github-release tool for the script `build_mir3g.sh` to automatic deploy new release files to Github

 # The Travis-CI build
 You can view my automated build at [travis-ci.org](https://travis-ci.org/trinhpham/xiaomi-r3g-openwrt-builder).
 This build calls the build script `build_mir3g.sh` inside a Docker container of Docker image above.
+_Note:_ Travis-CI.org doesn't support Docker volume mounting (except its Enterprise plan, [ref](https://docs.travis-ci.com/user/enterprise/worker-configuration/#mounting-volumes-across-worker-jobs-on-enterprise)), so you cannot transfer neither source nor ouput files to/from the container.
+I chose to run all build task inside the Docker container, tell me if you have any better idea :).

 # Fork notes
 There are some notes if you'd like to fork my build:
 - You must pass the environment variable GITHUB_TOKEN for the github-release
-- Travis-CI.org doesn't support Docker volume mounting (except its Enterprise plan), so you cannot transfer neither source nor ouput files to/from the container.
-I chose to run all build task inside the Docker container, tell me if you have any better idea :).
-    - ~[Update 1] It seems we can get the job done quicker using Docker volume mount now~.
-    - [Update 2] The [docker volume binding feature](https://docs.travis-ci.com/user/enterprise/worker-configuration/#mounting-volumes-across-worker-jobs-on-enterprise) is only available for Enterprise user.
 - Update your preferred modules in `modules.txt`

 # Debug